Find us on Facebook

 If you've ever noticed that traveling doesn't just widen your horizons but make you truly healthier, you'll be happy to know that science agrees with you.

-According to science traveling excites your brain and favors creating new synapses in the brain.
+According to science traveling excites your brain and favors the creation of new synapses in the brain.
 The connection between new experiences and the creation of dendrites in the brain is essential.

 Dendrites are nerve scions that developing from the neurons of the brain.
 Their role is to transfer information between different areas of the brain.
 In short, the more functional dendrites, the better the brain's performance.
 It also supports the maintenance of cognitive functions, such as memory and attention.
 When we travel to a new place, the brain is forced to grasp new stimuli.
 This causes the creation of new dendrites.
 Your brain "really starts to look like a jungle."